utshomax/postman-docs/src/pages/docs/sending-requests/mqtt-client/first-mqtt-request.md

   - type: section
 ---

-Connect to a public broker, subscribe to topics and publish messages.
+In this example of an MQTT request, you will connect to a public broker, subscribe to topics, and publish messages.

 ## Contents